MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_pwsh.md

 Load the PowerShell profiles.
 This is the default behavior even if this is not specified.

+### -MTA

+Start PowerShell using a multi-threaded apartment.
+This is the default.
+This switch is only available on Windows.

 ### -NoExit | -noe

 Does not exit after running startup commands.